loxilb-io/kube-loxilb/README.md

 - monitor : Enable liveness probe for the LB end-points (default : unset)
 - setBGP : Use specified BGP AS-ID to advertise this service.
 If not specified BGP will be disabled.
 Please check [here](https://github.com/loxilb-io/loxilbdocs/blob/main/docs/integrate_bgp_eng.md) how it works.
 - extBGPPeers : Specifies external BGP peers with appropriate remote AS
-- setRoles : If present, kube-loxilb arbitrates loxilb role(s) in cluster-mode
+- setRoles : If present, kube-loxilb arbitrates loxilb role(s) in cluster-mode.
+Further, it sets a special VIP (selected as sourceIP) to communicate with end-points in full-nat mode.
 - setLBMode : 0, 1, 2
   0 - default (only DNAT, preserves source-IP)
   1 - onearm (source IP is changed to load balancer’s interface IP)